bmw-software-engineering/trlc/language-reference-manual/LRM.md

 We can see two transformations in action here: first the trailing whitespace (the trailing newline) is removed providing us with a trimmed string.
-Then the common whitespace (three spaces) is removed from each line starting from the second.
+Then the common whitespace (three spaces) is removed from each line starting from the second; however we ignore the blank line.

 Note that mixing tabs and spaces will have unexpected results, for
 example: